hackclub/hackclub/workshops/battleship_guessing_game/README.md

   }
 }
 ```

-This [try-catch](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch) block will catch and bad inputs that cause errors.
-If there is a bad error, it lets the user know.
+This try-catch block will catch and bad inputs that cause errors.
+If we don't include this, then our program will break if a user enters something invalid!

-## User Input
+### User Input

-Have the user type things in.
-The computer isn't a psychic!
+Inside the `try` block, let's add a way for the program to accept user input and make a guess.

+Start by calling the `drawBoard()` function.
+We haven't written this function yet, but we will in a bit, so don't worry :)

 ```csharp
 try